Stories of Arda Home Page

 “It’s all right- we need to see how you are.
 Perhaps we will have dinner later,” said Sam.

 “Yes, I believe so-” Aragorn’s sleeping draught was starting to have an effect, as Faramir’s eyelids started to get heavy.
+He felt calmer now, especially since his uncle kept trying to calm him.
 He took off his boots, and laid his head down on the soft pillow, and closed his eyes, trying to keep breathing normally.
 He still heard the hobbits and his uncle talk about him though.

 “Should we call Aragorn again since he did tell him to let him know if the fever arises again,” said Pippin.